-Additionally, relevant legal work experience such as that gained via vacation schemes or court marshalling can benefit your career goal of becoming a Family Lawyer.
+Additionally, relevant legal work experience such as that gained via a vacation scheme or court marshalling can benefit your career goal of becoming a Family Lawyer.

 Once qualified, you will be able to work for a specialist family law firm or within the family law team of a larger practice.

-A family law career is likely to suit individuals who demonstrate:• Aptitude in client-facing matters and exceptional communication skills
+• Aptitude in client-facing matters and exceptional communication skills.

-The results of our 2018 Audience Insight Report revealed that the average Family Lawyer salary in the UK is £37,400 per annum.
-However, this number varies significantly dependent on several factors such as location, PQE level and employer.
+The results of our latest Salary Survey reveal that the average Family Lawyer salary in the UK is £44,375 per year.
+This figure can vary significantly dependent on several factors such as location, PQE level and employer.